-The challenges individuals face in navigating the health care and LTSS systems are often amplified for their caregivers, who are acting on their behalf.35 A greater proportion of caregivers report having at least some difficulty in coordinating care among their care recipient's providers (31 percent vs. 23 percent in 2015, shown in Figure 37).
+The challenges individuals face in navigating the health care and LTSS systems are often amplified for their caregivers, who are acting on their behalf.36 Among those who coordinate care, a greater proportion of caregivers report having at least some difficulty in coordinating care among their care recipient's providers (31 percent vs. 23 percent in 2015, shown in Figure 37).